pommicket/bootstrap/05/README.md

 ```

 to build our C compiler and TCC.
 This will take some time (approx. 25 seconds on my computer).
-This also compiles a "Hello, world!" with our compiler, `a.out`.
+This also compiles a "Hello, world!" executable, `a.out`, with our compiler.

 We can now compile TCC with itself.
 But first, you'll need to install the header files and library files
 which are needed to compile (almost) any program with TCC: